Park St. Pickleball Request to Rezone

 Project Overview

-This proposal is for a new indoor pickleball court facility to be located at the southwest corner of Commerce and Park Streets.
-The applicant is proposing to rezone a R-1 property to I-1 to allow for a 5,489 sf pickleball facility with a 2,182 sf mezzanine.
-An urban renewal plan to reflect the improvements related to the facility and a final plat would be required with the rezoning request.
+The applicant is proposing to rezone a R-1 property to Mixed-Use Employment (M-2) to allow for a 5,489 sf pickleball facility with a 2,182 sf mezzanine.
+A final plat dedicating right of way and easements, and an urban renewal site plan reflecting the improvements related to the facility, would be required before submitting building permits and commencing with construction.
+The property is located at the southwest corner of Commerce and Park Streets.

 Project Details